tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The client then constructs the ClientHelloInner message just as it does a standard ClientHello, with the exception of the following rules:

 1. It MUST NOT offer to negotiate TLS 1.2 or below.
+Note this is necessary to ensure the backend server does not negotiate a TLS version that is incompatible with ECH.
 1. It MUST NOT offer to resume any non-ECH PSK or any session for TLS 1.2 and below.
 1. It MAY offer any other extension in the ClientHelloOuter except those that